TNamdarian/saranamdarian/README.md

 * Testimonials – Exist in the Home page in a form of Carousel slides to confirm the designer’s credibility and build trust amongst users.
 * Call to Action Buttons – Exist on every page and invites potential clients to make the first contact with the designer.
 * Consultation Stages – Exist on the Contact page aiming to familiarise the users with the designer’s method of working and the stages involved in a project work.
-* [Contact Page](https://tnamdarian.github.io/saranamdarian/contact.html) – Provides consultation stages and a contact form.
-It allows the clients to send their request for their free consultation session.
+* [Contact Page](https://tnamdarian.github.io/saranamdarian/contact.html) – Provides consultation stages and a consultation form.
+It allows the clients to send their request for a free consultation session.

 # Features to Implement in future
 Due to time restraints, I was unable to include the following features but hope to implement them in a future release: